devaultcrypto/devault/doc/build-osx.md

 1. Install Xcode from the app store if you don't have it already (it's a dependency for qt5)

-    NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
-Building with Qt5 is recommended.
+    NOTE: Building with Qt5 is required if using Qt

 2. Install the OS X command line tools: